TheAndruu/complete-trsst/README.md

 Implementation of the Trsst protocol

-System Requirements:
+System Requirements
 ---------
-Must have Java installed.
+Must have Oracle Java 8 installed.

-To run:
+To run
 -------

-### Linux / Mac OSX:
+### Linux / Mac OSX

 At a terminal from the project's root directory execute:
 `./gradlew bootRun`

-### Windows:
+### Windows

 From the command prompt in the project's root directory, execute:
 `gradlew.bat bootRun`

-Brief Overview:
+Brief Overview
 --------
 Trsst syndicates digitally signed content with the highest grade cryptographic technology.